 conductor

-The end of Rouvali’s tenure with the Gothenburg Symphony Orchestra is marked by a tour to Germany and the Czech Republic, followed by a celebration concert in Gothenburg.
-He completes his Sibelius symphony cycle recording with Alpha Classics, the previous releases of which have been highly acclaimed with awards, including the Gramophone Editor’s Choice Award, the Choc de Classica, a prize from the German Record Critics, the prestigious Diapason d’Or, and Radio Classique’s Trophée.
+The 2024–25 season marked the conclusion of Rouvali’s tenure as chief conductor of the Gothenburg Symphony Orchestra after a successful eight years.
+It was marked by a tour to Germany and the Czech Republic, followed by a celebration concert in Gothenburg.
+He completed his Sibelius symphony cycle recording with Alpha Classics, the previous releases of which have been highly acclaimed, receiving the Gramophone Editor’s Choice Award, Les Chocs de Classica, a prize from the German Record Critics, the prestigious French Diapason d’Or Découverte, and Radio Classique’s TROPHÉE.

 Composer